220328-Java-Full-Stack-AWS/georgebakhoum-p1/README.md

  - Unit test coverage for service-layer classes

 The persistence-layer system shall use JDBC to connect to a Postgres database.
 The API-layer shall utilize Java servlets to expose a public interface.
 The front-end view shall use HTML/CSS/JavaScript to make an application that can call server-side components in a generally RESTful manner.
 The middle tier shall follow proper layered architecture, and have reasonable JUnit test coverage of the service layer.
 Webpages shall be styled to be functional and readable.

-# User Stories
-### Requirements:
-#### Guest:
- - As a guest, I can register for a new account
- - As a guest, I can log into my account

-#### User:
- - As a user, I can submit a request for reimbursement
- - As a user, I can cancel a pending request for reimbursement
- - As a user, I can view my pending and completed past requests for reimbursement
- - As a user, I can edit my pending requests for reimbursement

-#### Admin/Finance Manager:
- - As an admin, I can approve expense reimbursements
- - As an admin, I can deny expense reimbursements
- - As an admin, I can filter requests by status

-#### Stretch Goals:
- - As an admin, I can change a user's role between admin and user

 # UI Help
 Due to the schedule of our curriculum, we won't begin discussing JavaScript until the week of the presentation.
 Your trainer will be providing drop-in JavaScript code you can use to connect your HTML/CSS front-end to your Java backend.
 You may need to adjust what is provided to fit into your application.
 Expect this no later than Monday 4/18/2022.